gygyms/yandex_checkout_flutter/README.md

 # yandex_checkout

 A Yandex Checkout plugin for Flutter.
-(Note that there is an Android implementation only!)

 ## Getting Started